List of university a cappella groups in the United Kingdom: Cadenza

-Cadenza is a mixed-voice group formed in 1997 and performing pop and jazz pieces.
+Cadenza are a mixed-voice group formed in 1997 and performing pop and jazz pieces.
 They have released an EP, Under the Lights.

 In March 2011, the group won the Voice Festival UK.
 In January 2012, it was confirmed that Cadenza would not be competing in the Voice Festival UK in 2012, thus becoming the first ever group not to try and retain their title.

 They reached the final of the Voice Festival UK again in 2016, picking up an 'Outstanding Arrangement' award after also winning an 'Outstanding Musicality' award in the semi-final.

 Fitz Barbershop

-Fitz Barbershop is an all-male a cappella group founded in 1994 at Fitzwilliam College but taking members of all colleges.
+Fitz Barbershop are an all-male a cappella group founded in 1994 at Fitzwilliam College but taking members of all colleges.
 In 2009, the group entered the inaugural Voice Festival UK competition in the Cambridge semifinal.
 They won the award for 'Outstanding Musicality' for Wonderful Tonight.
 In 2010 they entered again, winning the award for 'Outstanding Performance' and the 'Ward Swingle Award for Originality'.
 They went on to claim the 'Outstanding Performance' award again in the final.
 In March 2014 the group put on a 20th anniversary concert alongside the Fitz Sirens at Fitzwilliam College.

 The Fitz Sirens

-The Fitz Sirens is an all-female a cappella group affiliated to Fitzwilliam College, established in 1994.
+The Fitz Sirens are an all-female a cappella group affiliated to Fitzwilliam College, established in 1994.
 In 2010, performing as The Sirens, they reached the final of the Voice Festival UK, where they won the award for 'Outstanding Musicality'.

 The King's Men

-The King's Men is the close harmony group formed from the Choral Scholars of the Choir of King's College, Cambridge.
+The King's Men are the close harmony group formed from the Choral Scholars of the Choir of King's College, Cambridge.
 They performed on BBC Radio 3 in 2016.

 Cardiff University

-Cardiff University A Cappella society was established in 2013 and currently has five groups: Acappellads, Acatude, DeciBelles, InterChorus and Vox.
+Cardiff University A Cappella society was established in 2013 and currently has four groups: Acappellads, DeciBelles, InterChorus and Vox.
 Cardiff University A Cappella Society performs two showcases a year (Winter and Spring) and gig/busk throughout the year.
 The society has also been booked for weddings.
 In 2019, the society had a membership of 116 across the groups, making them a large society at Cardiff University for the first time in their five-year history.